danllzy/python-financial-statements/README.md

 # Python-Financial-Statements
 Library written in Python to assist DCF calculations.
 Processes historical financial statements pulled from SimFin and UniBit APIs.
 Helps to skip some processing steps.

+This is a personal project to brush up on my Python so please feel free to give feedback!
+I will be adding new functions to automate more parts of the process along the way.

 **Some Key Info**